tise-genene/overlap-detector/README.md

-# Relationship Overlap Check
+# partner Overlap Check

-Minimal Next.js + Supabase app that lets users declare a partner identifier and get an anonymous alert when the same identifier is declared by 2+ users.
+lets users declare their partner and get an anonymous alert when the same identifier is declared by >1+ users.
 Identifiers are normalized and hashed+salted server-side; alerts never reveal who else declared.

 ## Prereqs